Skip To Main Content

 Capstone

-New for 2025–2026: The Capstone program will expand to include both juniors and seniors and will be offered in partnership with Harvard University.
-MSDA students will work with Harvard research students as mentors via Zoom, gaining access to world-class academic guidance.
+New for 2025–2026: The Directed Research Capstone Program will expand to include both juniors and seniors and will be offered in partnership with Harvard University.
+MSDA students will work with Harvard research students as mentors, via Zoom, gaining access to world-class academic guidance.
 Select student work may be eligible for publication, offering a powerful opportunity to strengthen college applications and prepare for the academic rigor of college-level research.

 Capstone Student: Sarah Taffet '18